chinamike65/hugo-tuolesi/content/book3/book3en.md

 (10) Invoking meditational deities and dissolving them back into their appropriate places

-When welcoming the deity, how to welcome the deity; after the invitation, how to make offerings and practice; after the practice, how to return the deity.
+When welcoming the deity, how to welcome the deity; after the invocation, how to make offerings and practice; after the practice, how to return the deity.

 These have specific rituals and visualizations, and you need to know how to do them.

 The above are the Ten Dharmas of Outer Secrets.

-**The Ten Inner Tantras include:**
+**2. The Ten Inner Tantras include:**

-wheel-guarding observation; amulet making; aquarium empowerment and secret empowerment; wisdom empowerment and speech empowerment; isolation; ; Soothing the gods and consecrating the light;
+Circle of protection; amulet making; vase empowerment and secret empowerment; wisdom empowerment and speech empowerment; isolation; ; Soothing the gods and consecrating the light;

-(1) Visualizing wheels of protection and eliminating obstacles
+(1) Visualizing the circle of protection and eliminating obstacles

- If the guru wants to protect a disciple for some reason, he can use the meditation gate to visualize an amulet or a wheel guard, and he must know how to visualize it.
+If the guru wants to protect a disciple for some reason, he can use the meditation gate to visualize an amulet or a circle of protection, and he must know how to visualize it.

 (2) Preparing and consecrating protection knots and amulets to be worn around the neck